afranken/gatling-stresstest/README.md

 ##CsvSimulation
 The default test.
-Loads `src/test/resources/data/urilist.csv` and loops over the URIs.
+Loads a CSV file and loops over the URIs.

 **Configurable Parameters:**